MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-platform-feature-matrix.md

 The following tables summarize feature support for the Windows and macOS platforms.

 > [!NOTE]
-> Android and iOS are currently not represented in the support tables however we’re continuing to work on this information and will update accordingly.
+> Android and iOS are currently not represented in the support tables however we're continuing to work on this information and will update accordingly.

 | Security features |Win 10|Win 8.1|Win 7|macOS|Linux|URL|
 |-------------------|------|-------|-----|-----|-----|---|